the comfort you feel when soothed in times of disappointment

 foibles common in all groups, but against the damaging internalization of assumptions of immutable inferiority originating in an outside gaze.

-not subject or susceptible to change or variation in form or quality or nature
+not subject or susceptible to change or variation

 The assertion of racial beauty was not a reaction to the self-mocking, humorous critique of cultural/racial foibles common in all groups, but against the damaging internalization of assumptions of